-The inverted-T also known as a T-anchor incision name defines the direction of the incision.
+The inverted-T also known as a T-anchor or anchor incision name defines the direction of the incision.
 The surgeon makes an incision that follows the outside perimeter of the areola, then goes down, and continues under the breast into the breast crease imitating the shape of an anchor.

 This T-anchor technique is preferred, and the most often used, by Dr. Angelina Postoev during breast reduction and breast lift procedures performed at SurgiCare Arts & Aesthetics.

-This type of incision ensures the best cosmetic result, produces minimal breast reduction scarring, and allows the surgeon to efficiently remove the unwanted breast tissue.
+This type of incision ensures the best cosmetic result, produces minimal breast reduction scarring, and allows the surgeon to efficiently remove unwanted breast tissue.
 Of course, patients are all unique and the incision type may vary in each individual case.